RashmiJK/simple_github_search/presentation/3-AAS.md

 # Web Hosting Options in Azure

+Azure App Service offers fully managed hosting for web applications, including websites and APIs.
+You can deploy these applications using either **code** or **containers**, making it an ideal choice for cloud-native web solutions.
+Explore the available [link](https://learn.microsoft.com/en-us/azure/app-service/deploy) to learn various deployment options for cloud-native apps in Azure.

 Azure offers many ways to host your application code.
 Here is a flowchart that helps you choose the suitable Azure service for your requirements.
 You can compare their features at full scale in this read.

 [![Image](https://learn.microsoft.com/en-us/azure/architecture/guide/technology-choices/images/compute-choices.svg)](https://learn.microsoft.com/en-us/azure/architecture/guide/technology-choices/compute-decision-tree?toc=%2Fazure%2Fapp-service%2Ftoc.json&bc=%2Fazure%2Fapp-service%2Fbreadcrumb%2Ftoc.json)